 In 1988, at the first Letterforum Conference, Professor Hermann Zapf endowed a scholarship fund, the Hermann Zapf Education Fund (HZEF), for those who have been members of the Washington Calligraphers Guild for at least one year.

 The scholarships are offered annually through the generosity of the late Professor Hermann Zapf and Gudrun Zapf von Hesse.
-Designed to assist promising students of calligraphy and its related arts with ongoing expenses to further their study of the historical hands using the broad-edged pen, the grants can be used for workshops, classes, books, conference fees, private studies, etc.
+Designed to assist promising students of calligraphy and its related arts with ongoing expenses to further their study of the historical hands using the broad-edged pen, the grants can be used for workshops, classes, books, supplies, conference fees, private studies, etc.

 The awarded amount of money does not exceed $1,000 per session, and more than one recipient may be selected each time.
 A panel of three judges reviews applications (blind entries) and selects the successful candidates for a main award and possibly smaller awards.